 In India, across every faith, an integral part of most houses is a home temple or mandir.
 It serves as a space that provides solace, comfort and tranquility for the members of a family (and even visiting guests).
-Whether you’re a large joint family looking to create a room of worship for the entire home or you simply need a way to incorporate symbols of your faith in a small space apartment, here are seven mandir design ideas to help you along the way.
+Whether you’re a large joint family looking to create a room of worship for the entire home or you simply need a way to incorporate symbols of your faith in a small pooja room designs in apartments, here are seven modern mandir design ideas to help you along the way.

-Much like one’s faith, the style of a puja room is personal and different for everyone.
+Much like one’s faith, the style of a pooja ghar design is personal and different for everyone.
 For some, it can be a quiet place to meditate alone; while for others, a space for bringing a group together in communal prayer.
 So, the interior design of your home temple room can also be a reflection of your personal choices and style.
 If you are a muted minimalist, who finds clarity and calmness in simple interiors with clean lines, begin with a fuss-free space where your idol or spot of meditation takes centre stage.
-For anyone who prefers something more elaborate, a puja room can even be the grandest place in the home to echo their
+For anyone who prefers something more elaborate, a pooja room can even be the grandest place in the home to echo their

 Image courtesy, 42MM